• Skip to primary navigation

 Check for doneness with a toothpick.
 Use a toothpick to check if your muffins are done.
 Insert a toothpick in the center of a muffin.
 If it comes out clean, the muffins are done.
 If the toothpick has wet batter stuck on it, cook a little longer until a toothpick comes out clean.

-Storage: These muffins can be stored in an airtight container at room temperature for up to to 5 days.
-You can also freeze them for up to 2 months.
-Thaw muffins at room temperature for about 3 hours.
+Storage: Store chocolate and raspberry muffins in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+Freeze for up to 2 months.
+Defrost them at room temperature for about 3 hours.

 Nutrition Information: The nutrition information provided is an estimate.
 The calorie accuracy is not guaranteed.